r1c0n/r1c0n/README.md

 Web Developer in HTML, CSS, JavaScript & PHP.
 <hr>
 https://recon.best is my personal website, you can find my contact info there.
+(Or you can just look at my lanyard)

 I own Hromi, a recreation of 2014 old ROBLOX.